Chapter 15.15

 If breakaway walls are utilized, such enclosed space shall be usable solely for parking of vehicles, building access, or storage.
 Such space shall not be used for human habitation;

-(e) Prohibit the use of fill for structural support of buildings within zones V1-30, VE, and V on the community’s FIRM;
+(e) The use of fill for structural support of buildings within zones V1-30, VE, and V on the community’s FIRM is prohibited;

-(f) Prohibit manmade alteration of sand dunes within zones V1-30, VE, and V on the community’s FIRM which would increase potential flood damage;
+(f) Anthropogenic alteration of sand dunes within zones V1-30, VE, and V on the community’s FIRM is prohibited, if the alteration would increase potential flood damage;

 (i) Outside of a manufactured home park or subdivision;